Raise your hand if you’ve ever felt personally victimized by a dish of wet and spongy stuffing sitting across from you at the holiday dinner table?

 Gluten Free Stuffing with Sausage and Parmesan

-Gluten Free Stuffing with Sausage and Parmesan is exploding with fall flavor!
-This simple side dish is a must have for your holiday dinner table.
+Gluten Free Stuffing with Sausage and Parmesan is full of savory fall flavors.
+This simple side dish is a must for your holiday dinner table!

 - 18oz loaf gluten free white bread, sliced into 1/2" cubes (I like Canyon Bakehouse Mountain White)